 Library and Research Oriented Websites

-Some excellent reference sites include The Internet Public Library, The Virtual Library and My Virtual Reference Desk.
+Some excellent reference sites include The Virtual Library and My Virtual Reference Desk.
 Each of these sites are excellent research starting points with numerous links to good online resources.
-In addition, Study Web can also be used to used to find reference sites, as can the Writers Write® Reference Resources for Writers.
+You can also find many great reference sites in our Reference Resources for Writers collection.